-RESULTS
+4 RESULTS

+This section discusses results of applying the three algorithms to the test problem.
 The results show that each of the algorithms provides a performance improvement across population size, mutation, and type of selection.
-The performance improvements are statistically significant and not an artifact of the number of generations.
+The performance improvements are statistically significant and not artifacts of the number of generations.
 Each data point in the following tables represents the results of 100 trials.